MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-membership.md

 # Manage rules for dynamic membership groups in Microsoft Entra ID

 You can create user or device attribute-based rules to enable membership for dynamic membership groups in Microsoft Entra ID, part of Microsoft Entra.
 You can add and remove dynamic membership groups automatically using membership rules based on member attributes.
+In Microsoft Entra, a single tenant can have a maximum of 15,000 dynamic membership groups.

 This article details the properties and syntax to create rules for dynamic membership groups based on users or devices.

 > [!NOTE]
 > Security groups can be used for either devices or users, but Microsoft 365 groups can include only users.